-Optimized Expression Strains
+Optimized Bacterial Expression Strains

 Deletion of the DE3 prophage from E. coli expression strain BL21(DE3) and pgl gene knock-in

-The popular T7 expression strain BL21(DE3) carries an inducible copy of the T7 RNA polymerase in a lysogenized DE3 prophage.
+Problem: The popular T7 expression strain BL21(DE3) carries an inducible copy of the T7 RNA polymerase in a lysogenized DE3 prophage.
 While this allows for stable expression of the T7 RNA polymerase, the DE3 prophage remains functional and may spontaneously be induced to enter a lytic lifecycle.

 ¹ Noll S, Reyelt J, Rysiok T, Kellner R, Güssow D, Jäkel S, Hager S and Kranz H, 2013, Gezielte Optimierung von Escherichia coli BL21(DE3), Biospektrum, 19, 211